Presidential Council on Nation Branding

-The Presidential Council on Nation Branding, Korea was established on January 22, 2009, by Executive Decree 21283 with the objective to develop Korea's national brand value, but was abolished on March 23, 2013.
+The Presidential Council on Nation Branding was established on January 22, 2009, by Executive Decree 21283 with the objective to develop South Korea's national brand value.
+The council was abolished on March 23, 2013.

-The country has made significant gains since the launch of the council in 2009 and it was dismantled by the new administration in 2013 as South Korea achieved a nation brand above the OECD average, overtaking countries like Spain, Finland and Ireland, while approaching that of New Zealand with Norway and Italy to be surpassed in the next couple of years.
+South Korea achieved a nation brand above the OECD average.
 South Korea's nation brand ranked 17th in 2012, on track to achieving the council's goal of 15th place by 2013.

 Background and objective

 According to the Simon Anholt Report, nation branding refers to "how a country is seen by others".
 Other conceptualizations define nation branding as "strategic self-presentation of a country with the aim of creating reputational capital through economic, political, and social interest promotion at home and abroad."
 National brand today reflects the image of a country (soft power) more than its military or economic influence (hard power) in the international world.
 Strong national brand translates into high respect and acceptance of that country by the international community.
 To assess Korea’s current positioning and seek ways to improve and strengthen national brand in and out of Korea, governmental efforts continue.

-The so-called "Korea discount" phenomenon seems to reoccur amid some foreign media's distrust and distorted reports about the Korean economy.
-Now it is appropriate for the government to embark on a nation branding campaign to upgrade Korea's brand value in proportion to its economic power.

-The goal of the Presidential Council on Nation Branding is to raise Korea's brand from near the bottom of the member states of the OECD to the middle of the bloc (13 out of 31 countries) by 2013.
+The goal of the Presidential Council on Nation Branding was to raise Korea's brand from near the bottom of the member states of the OECD to the middle of the bloc (13 out of 31 countries) by 2013.

 Status of Korean national brand

-South Korea has been making substantial gains since the launch of the council, moving up to 26th in 2011 in the Anholt-GfK Roper Nation Brands Index from a rank of 29th in 2010 and 32nd in 2008.
-The index does not publish results for South Korea since 2012.
+South Korea made substantial gains since the launch of the council, moving up to 26th in 2011 in the Anholt-GfK Roper Nation Brands Index from a rank of 29th in 2010 and 32nd in 2008.
+The index has not published results for South Korea since 2012.

 In a similar nation brand index that the Presidential Council on Nation Branding developed with Samsung Economic Research Institute, South Korea moved up to 17th in 2012 from 19th in 2010 and 20th in 2009.
-Backed by the world's most watched YouTube video in history, Gangnam Style and hit products from Samsung, the world's largest information technology company, for the first time, the country surpassed the average of the OECD in 2012, overtaking countries like Spain, Finland and Ireland, while approaching that of New Zealand with Norway and Italy to be surpassed in the next couple of years.
+Backed by the world's most watched YouTube video in history, Gangnam Style and hit products from Samsung, the world's largest information technology company, for the first time, the country surpassed the average of the OECD in 2012, overtaking countries like Spain, Finland and Ireland, while trending toward surpassing New Zealand, Norway, and Italy within a decade.